tom-barone/web-server-init/README.md

 # Put in some public DNS servers
 supersede domain-name-servers 1.1.1.1, 1.0.0.1, 8.8.8.8;
 ```

+Check `/etc/resolv.conf` to make sure the changes have taken effect.

 Run the regular setup scripts as above.